-If there is ever to be an authentic Voice to be heard, it is here in the desert.
-It can’t be undermined and falsified, using it for selfish purposes.
+If there is ever to be an authentic Voice heard, it is here in the desert.
+Here it has a chance to be really heard, because other, artificial voices are not available and therefore cannot undermine and falsify it, using it for selfish purposes.
 It is because of the desert’s thundering silence that it is possible to hear a “still voice” with no obstruction.
 It cannot bear mediocrity, even when it is original and thought of as novel.
 Instead, it seeks singular excellence even when most men cannot recognize it as such.
 It protests against those who are appeased when they can find something old in the new, whereas it is clear that this old could not have given birth to this new.

-The Egyptian French poet, Edward Jabès, noted the relationship between the Hebrew words “dabar”, word, and “midbar”, desert.
+The Egyptian French poet, Edward Jabטs, noted the relationship between the Hebrew words “dabar”, word, and “midbar”, desert.
 This, he claims, goes to the core of what a Jew is all about: